JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

         on Linux   : my_venv/bin/pip install numpy
         on Windows : my_venv\Scripts\pip.exe install numpy
+        (also here you can replace my_venv by 'path-to-venv')

     you can run the script the same way:

         on Linux   : my_venv/bin/python3 matrix.py
         on Windows : my_venv\Scripts\python.exe matrix.py

-Note the difference between Linux and Windows.

 In the future I will only use the 'one-liner form for Linux syntax' but remember to use the Windows syntax on Windows.

-I can not believe that I wrote the previous sentence but once said, you can not unsay things can you?
+I can not believe that I said the previous sentence but once said, you can not unsay things can you?
 ```

-By now you can tell everybody in the universe that you created a neural network using a virtual environment. :smiley:
+By now you can tell everybody in the universe that you created a neural network using a virtual python environment. :smiley:

 ---

 ### Reading from a real picture

-To be able to read a real picture file we need to create one.
+To be able to read a real picture file we are going to create one.

-So what does the inside of a picture image contain?
+So what does the inside of a real picture image contain?
 At least some pixels with a color.

 An RGB picture has 3 bytes per pixel (R, G, B an each with a value from 0 to 255).